-Policy Type Subject of Policy Policy No. Administrativ re Education Compliance for Community Programs 1024 opport parents/guardians of individuals receiving services shall ha tunity to participate in the design and implementation of the Cent ts.
-Activities may include but are not limited to the following: - 1.
-Notifying each individual's parents/guardians in a timely man child has been selected to participate in Chapter I and why the made.
-2. Assuring each parent/guardian of the specific instructional of their child. objectives for 3.
-Reporting to each parent/guardian the child's progress.
-4. Establishing conferences between parents/guardians and eacher rs.
-5. Providing mon-request material and baggestic as to hep pare which rom to the duration of their child. ents/guardians 6.
-Training parents/guardans upon request, to promote the educ child at home. ation of their 7.
-Providing timely information concerning the Chapter I progra for example, program plans and evaluations. am including, 8.
-Soliciting parents/guardians' suggestions in the planning, deve operation of the program. elopment, and 9.
-Consulting with parents/guardians about how the center ca parents to achieve the program's objectives. n work with 10.
-Providing timely responses to parents/guardians recommendation ons.
-11. Facilitating volunteer or paid participation by parents/guardi activities. ans in center B. 204-2 1 Annual meetings of parents/guardians
+The parents/guardians of individuals receiving services shall have adequate opportunity to participate in the design and implementation of the Center's Chapter I projects.
+Activities may include but are not limited to the following:

+- 1. Notifying each individual's parents/guardians in a timely manner that their child has been selected to participate in Chapter I and why the selection was made. - 2.
+Assuring each parent/guardian of the specific instructional objectives for their child. - 3.
+Reporting to each parent/guardian the child's progress. - 4.
+Establishing conferences between parents/guardians and eachers. - 5.
+Providing from request mate all fand suggestions to help parents/guardians which rom te the Education of their chief. - 6.
+Training parents/guardans upon request, to promote the education of their child at home. - 7.
+Providing timely information concerning the Chapter I program including, for example, program plans and evaluations. - 8.
+Soliciting parents/guardians' suggestions in the planning, development, and operation of the program. - 9.
+Consulting with parents/guardians about how the center can work with parents to achieve the program's objectives. - 10.
+Providing timely responses to parents/guardians recommendations. - 11.
+Facilitating volunteer or paid participation by parents/guardians in center activities. - B. 204-21 Annual meetings of parents/guardians